ang-st/avax-keygen/README.md

 2. Go to the root of the project `cd avax-keygen`
 3. Install dependencies `yarn install`

-## To run locally and hot-releod furing development
+## To run locally and hot-reload during development
 ```
 yarn serve
 ```